omoika-institute/.github/profile/README.md

 ~ _Making advanced OSINT techniques accessible to everyone-from solo researchers to large organizations for free._ ~

 OMOIKA is an intelligence analysis platform for investigators, researchers, and security teams who need **traceable, offline-first, graph-native workflows**.
-OSINTBuddy transforms scattered data points into actionable intelligence networks through visual discovery and an extensible open source plugin system.
+OMOIKA transforms scattered data points into actionable intelligence networks through visual discovery and an extensible open source plugin system.
 We're building an alternative to tools such as Maltego, that enables researchers and investigators to transform fragmented digital evidence into structured intelligence: entities, relationships, provenance, and hypotheses, all captured in a single analytical environment.

 ## Project Status